alfadaniel283/Amingo-superstore-analysis/README.md

 ![Ship cost by region](./image/amingo-store-analysis-logistic.jpg)

 ---
 ## 🛠 Tech Stack

 - **Database:** MS SQL Server (Primary Data Warehouse)
 - **ETL:** Python (Pandas & SQLAlchemy)
 - **BI Platform:** Apache Superset (Deployed via Docker)
 - **Infrastructure:** Docker Compose (PostgreSQL for metadata, Redis for caching, Celery for async tasks)
+---

+## 💡 Key Findings & Recommendations

+- **Operational:** Reduce "Standard Class" shipping in the East Region; fulfillment is lagging by 1.8 days vs. benchmark.
+- **Marketing:** Target the "At-Risk" RFM segment with a 10% discount on "Technology" products (high-margin category).
+- **Financial:** Cap discounts at 20%.
+Data shows that discounts >30% in the "Furniture" category result in a 95% probability of negative profit.
+---

 ## ⚙️ Setup & Installation Guide